 In this ever-changing world of Covid-19, TRM continues to review, revise and reframe how to provide the safest possible services and reduce the risk of Covid-19 within TRM’s Shelters and services.
 Safety for our guests, staff and volunteers remains our top priority.
-With that priority as our focus, leadership has worked diligently to restructure both organizational structure and programming.
+At this time, we have put into affect that all guests, staff and volunteers are required to wear masks to help decrease the spread of the virus.
+Leadership has worked diligently to restructure both organizational structure and programming.
 Highlights of these changes are:

 1. Quarantine and Isolation- We have established areas within the main shelter for both quarantine and isolation.
 The quarantine rooms will be utilized for any guests self-identifying that they have possibly been exposed to someone who is symptomatic or for those coming to the shelter from identified geographic “hot spots”.
 Guests placed in quarantine will remain there for 14 days or until they exhibit identified symptoms.
 The isolation rooms will be used in case we have current guests who are symptomatic for Covid-19 including a fever of 100.4 or greater plus a cough or shortness of breath.
 Staff will consult with SNCO Health Department to determine the need to transport guests exhibiting symptoms to the appropriate medical facility.